-I’m going to let you in on a little secret today: I am re-posting a recipe!
-Not something I would normally do, but I’ve made these Surprise Inside Pimento Cheese Tartlets so many times and shared them with many friends since they were originally published in this post and thought it was time to give them an update!
-I’ve got fresh photos and a video tutorial in hopes that it will be a new introduction that will hopefully make an appearance on your Easter table!
+I'm going to let you in on a little secret today: I am re-posting a recipe!
+Not something I would normally do, but I've made these Surprise Inside Pimento Cheese Tartlets so many times and shared them with many friends since they were originally published (baked pimento cheese cups) and thought it was time to give them an update!
+I've got fresh photos and a video tutorial in hopes that it will be a new introduction that will hopefully make an appearance on your Easter table!

 Now I'm sure at this point you are thinking "what is the surprise inside?"
 Friends, let me introduce you to the heavenly combination of molten pimento cheese with strawberry jam.
 The jam is the surprise!
 I first had strawberry jam paired with a pimento cheese sandwich at The Chocolate Angel cafe in Dallas, TX.
 And ever since then, I've been experimenting with different ways to play up this combination.
 It's one of my favorite flavor mash-ups, and I love how perfect the cheese and jam go with the delicate crunch of phyllo tart shells!

 There are a couple of key ingredients that I think make these tartlets extra tasty - I'm not being paid to promote them - I just want you to know about the best, most high-quality ingredients that I love, purchase, and use time and time again.
 So here you go:

 - Athens Mini Fillo Shells - I find these in the freezer section of most grocery stores and stock up for whenever I'm called upon to make an appetizer!

 - Cabot Seriously Sharp White Cheddar Cheese - this is my favorite cheddar cheese.
 I love to snack on it and bake with it because it melts and browns beautifully.